Paradies tree

 Hotel Peter & Paul

 Encapsulating the spirit of New Orleans, lavish Hotel Peter & Paul exudes the decadent chic the city proudly embraces as its own.
-Occupying four historic buildings that span a 19th-century site, the hotel flows through the bones of a church, rectory, schoolhouse and convent.
-Now, sporting 71 guest rooms, it also vaunts an ice cream shop, rotating retail space, a unique meeting and events area (in the restored church) and swoon-making food and beverage hotspots.
-Nibble at the hotel’s restaurant Elysian Bar where extraordinary cocktails (such as Dim All The Lights with green chili vodka, rosato apertivo) complement chicken liver toast and crispy pork belly, among other delights.
+Occupying four historic buildings that span a 19th-century site, the hotel flows through the bones of a church, rectory, schoolhouse, and convent.
+Now, sporting 71 guest rooms, it also boasts an ice cream shop, rotating retail space, a unique meeting and events area (in the restored church), and swoonworthy food and beverage hotspots.
+Nibble at the hotel’s restaurant, Elysian Bar, where extraordinary cocktails (such as Dim All The Lights with green chili vodka, rosato apertivo) complement chicken liver toast and crispy pork belly, among other delights.

-Room to Book: What a hard call, but I’m voting for the Mother Superior Room in the convent for its canopied bed, stellar antiques and soaking tub.
+Room to Book: It’s a hard call, but we’re voting for the Mother Superior Room in the convent for its canopied bed, stellar antiques, and soaking tub.

 Columns

-Intimate hotel lovers will find their cultivated nook at 20-room Columns, constructed in 1883, and listed on the National Register of Historic Places.
+Intimate hotel lovers will find their cultivated nook at the 20-room Columns, constructed in 1883, and listed on the National Register of Historic Places.
 In the Garden District, New Orleans’ acclaimed historic neighborhood, the hotel was preserved, renovated, and re-conceived by hotelier Jayson Seidman.
-Dazzling with myriad original architectural details, the hotel mingles old and new with fresh features—such as a rooftop sundeck, and large garden, The eponymous bar and restaurant serve festive cocktails, which can be sipped on the second-floor porch, in the garden or amid the hotel’s common areas.
+Dazzling with myriad original architectural details, the hotel mingles old and new with fresh features, such as a rooftop sundeck and a large garden.
+The eponymous bar and restaurant serve festive cocktails, which can be sipped on the second-floor porch, in the garden, or amid the hotel’s common areas.
 Try Shrimp and Grits for brunch.

-Room to Book: For a romantic weekend look no further than the Premier Avenue Suite for its vistas of St, Charles Avenue and lusty, opulent decor.
+Room to Book: For a romantic weekend, look no further than the Premier Avenue Suite for its vistas of St. Charles Avenue and opulent decor.

 Galatoire’s